pangloss/ruby_picasa/README.txt

 == DESCRIPTION:

-Provides a set of simple method calls to get authorized to and access the Picasa data api feeds.
+Provides a super easy to use object layer for authenticating and accessing Picasa through their API.

 == FEATURES: